E-r-k-i/ITI0215/README.md

 ## /transaction/push

 Push transaction to node.
 Then it turns to block and is added to ledger.

 HTTP method: POST

 Request Body: {"transaction": "string"}

-Response Body: Text explaining status ("success"/"failure")
+Response Body: Text explaining status ("success"/"failure: message")

 Content-Type: application/json